 Art Fundamentals Article Index

 - Focal Points and Their Hierarchies: A Guide to Guiding the Eye (click me!)

 - Framing the Shot: Concepts and Solutions for Camera Placement (click me!)

 - Light and Dark: An Introduction to Contrast and Value (click me!)

 - HSV and the Colour Wheel: How to Define and Arrange Colours (you’re here!)

-- Warm and Cold: Injecting Meaning into Colours (work in progress)
+- Warm and Cold: Injecting Meaning into Colours (click me!)